Andrea Burns is a third year PhD student at Boston University in the Image and Video Computing Group. She is advised by Prof. Kate Saenko and

 visual speech recognition, sentiment analysis, and more.

-Below I include published works; other research projects can be found in the project section below.
+Below I include works published in conferences and workshops; other research projects can be found in the project section below.

 Current multilingual vision-language models either require a large number of additional parameters